-- The first time I made it and blogged about it, I said that it wasn’t very spicy.
+- The first time I made it and blogged about this Kung Pao Chicken, I said that it wasn’t very spicy.
 But I have found that if I split open a chile or two, that definitely adds to the heat level.
 If I’m making this for the kids, I like to keep it on the mild side, but if it’s just for the adults, you can bet I’ll be breaking apart some chiles!

 - Make sure you have all your ingredients ready to go before you start cooking.
 This comes together very fast once it starts going on the stove!

 - 1 large egg white